Code-Institute-Submissions/milestone-project-197/README.md

 # Personal Portfolio Website

 This website is a personal portfolio website to highlight my own skills, experience with programming to target potential employers, collaborators and partners.
+My Formal CV will be available for download from the site.

 Included in this overview will be insights into my own personal journey as a developer.
 Sections on Work Experience, Project Experience and semi-formal descriptive text with complimenting images will be the primary content across this small site.